 - Avoid black seed oil products that list multiple ingredients and additives.
-You only need one thing: 100 percent black cumin seed oil.
+You only need one thing: 100% black cumin seed oil.

 - Choose an oil that comes in a light-blocking bottle (think dark amber glass or something similar), which will help prevent rancidity.

 What's the right dosage of black cumin seed oil?

-No official black seed oil dosage has been established for treating specific conditions (again, large clinical trials must be done before this can happen), so it's best to follow the recommended dose on the label, which is typically between 1 and 3 teaspoons per day.
+No official black seed oil dosage has been established for treating specific conditions (large clinical trials must be done before this can happen), so it's best to follow the recommended dose on the label, which is typically between 1 and 3 teaspoons per day.
 If you're trying it for the first time, start with ½ teaspoon per day and gradually work your way up.
 Keep in mind, potency and serving size may vary depending on the brand, so always read your labels carefully.

 How should you take black cumin seed oil?

 If you're going to consume it, black seed oil can be ingested by the teaspoonful or taken in convenient capsule form.
-If you're a cook, think of it as a flavoring or finishing oil, as opposed to a cooking oil.
-You can use it in dressings, add it to smoothies, drizzle it over grain dishes, or incorporate it with anything you'd normally top with an aromatic oil.
+If you're a cook, think of it as a flavoring or finishing oil as opposed to a cooking oil.
+You can use it in dressings, add it to smoothies, drizzle it over grain dishes, or incorporate it into anything you'd normally top with an aromatic oil.
 Just be sure you're not drizzling on more than the recommended daily serving, and don't add it to anything too hot or you'll degrade its delicate nutrients.